potherca/WeCamp/2015/day-two/README.md

 ## A storm of brains

-The day before we reached the "rethink" stage, so we set to brainstroming, again.
+The day before, we reached the "rethink" stage.
+So we set to brainstroming, again.

 During this phase [I made some drawings](https://twitter.com/Richard_Tuin/status/636480721612341248/)